dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 SendGrid, so keep this function separate and small.--->
 - Create a git tag for the final version of your repository as done previously in this class.
-- Deploy your server code on your VCM and include in your README.md file the hostname and port on which your server is running (eg., `vcm-1000.vm.duke.edu:5000`).
+- Deploy your server code on your virtual machine and include in your README.md file the hostname and port on which your server is running (eg., `vcm-1000.vm.duke.edu:5000`).
 Remember to follow the instructions about ensuring your server is not automatically shut down (there is a check box on the VCM control panel.
 It will ask you for a